awsaavedra/awsaavedra.github.io/content/posts/idea-alpha.md

 "good experts make counterintuitive non-consensus predictions that turn out correct."

 Most companies have secret sauce and are founded on some secret.
-The world is based more on power laws than number of people working on a problem, the 80/20 principle, or the Pareto distribution is one of many power laws.
+The world is based more on power laws than number of people working on a problem.
+The 80/20 principle, or the Pareto distribution is one of many power laws.
-Some power laws are even more extreme, one person with one powerful idea can change the world because they get critical mass behind them.
+Some power laws are even more extreme, one person or small group of people with one powerful idea can change the world because they get critical mass behind them.
+Instagram sold with a tiny group for a huge sum of money.
 All the greatest acts in human history come from an unreasonable person with a vision to change the world with insights that shatter the status quo or build something beyond the borders of the known.
 Think of activists like Martin Luther King or Inventors like Howard Hughes, or scientists like Marie Curie.
 History would be so much less without their contributions.